World's #1 finishing resource since 1989

 However, there can be a logistics problem with physical separation processes (clarifiers, sludge thickeners, filter presses) as huge loads of solids come into play.
 And chrome waste are difficult to filter.

-I don't know of any current books on the subject, although you might try to find Clarence Roy's book "Operation and Maintenance of Surface Finishing Wastewater Treatment Systems" [link is to book info at Amazon] or you might contact AESF (www.nasf.org) regarding the manuals from their waste ewater treatment training course.
+I don't know of any current books on the subject, although you might try to find Clarence Roy's book "Operation and Maintenance of Surface Finishing Wastewater Treatment Systems" [affil. link to book on Amazon] or you might contact AESF (www.nasf.org) regarding the manuals from their waste ewater treatment training course.

 Ted Mooney, P.E.